younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/features.md

 ### Identification of accessibility issues based on WCAG 2.1 specifications

-Purple HATS identifies accessibility issues using the Web Content Accessibility Guidelines (WCAG) 2.1 specifications.
+Purple HATS identifies accessibility issues using the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/){:target="\_blank"} specifications.
 The WCAG 2.1 covers a wide range of recommendations for making web content more accessible.

 ### Integration into CI/CD pipeline with single command-line